MyPetORG/MyPet-Wiki/pages/skilltreecreator.md

 # SkilltreeCreator - Tool

-The *SkilltreeCreator* is a tool with which you can create skilltrees for pet quickly, easily and without experience.<br>
+The *SkilltreeCreator* is a tool with which you can create skilltrees for pet quickly, easily and without experience.
-<font color="red">The *SkilltreeCreator* is built into the plugin and doesn't has to be downloaded separately.</font><br>
+<font color="red">The *SkilltreeCreator* is built into the plugin and doesn't has to be downloaded separately.</font>
-Simply doubleclick the `MyPet.jar` and the *SkilltreeCreator* should start.<br>
+Simply doubleclick the `MyPet.jar` and the *SkilltreeCreator* should start.
 Most parts of the *SkilltreeCreator* should be self-explaining.

 ----